peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  certain cases from the value of the Content-Type header field, if any, and may have a value even if the Content-Type header field is absent from this message.
 If set to a media type, updates the Content-Type header field as appropriate.
 Cannot be set to null.
+If this message was generated from message data, the value will initially be "text/plain;charset=us-ascii" unless a MIME-Version header field appeared in the message data.

 **Returns:**